denten-books/plain-text/4-format.md

 power.
 Physical restraints, like the plastic handcuffs widely used in contemporary policing, *enact* the exercise of codified power.
 Like all violence they do not stand for anything.
-Stripped of references, resemblances, and designations, they are in themselves an arrangement and a rearrangement of matter.
+Stripped of references, resemblances, and designations, they are in themselves an arrangement and rearrangement of matter.
 The handcuffs contort the body into the shape of submission.
 Absent a body, the restraints draw an empty shape.